nonetrix/TermPomodoro/README.md

 # TermPomodoro
-Simple terminal pomodoro implementation in C++ now with a 3Ds port because why not lol
+Simple terminal pomodoro implementation in C++

 You know it's good software the code is more make file than actual code